Gilcrease Museum: History

 Thomas Gilcrease then deeded his collection to the city of Tulsa in 1955.
 In 1958, the Gilcrease Foundation conveyed the museum buildings and grounds to the city of Tulsa.
 In addition, Gilcrease committed oil property revenue to Tulsa for assistance in maintaining the museum until the $2.25 million bond was fully repaid.
 In the years following the transfer of the collection, Thomas Gilcrease continued to fund archaeological excavations and acquire additional materials for the collection.
 Upon his death in 1962, he bequeathed to the museum the material he had collected during his final years.

 Many famous American artists have their work displayed in Gilcrease Museum's American West Gallery.
 Albert Bierstadt, Frederic Remington, Thomas Moran, and Joseph Henry Sharp are featured prominently.
 Also on display at the Gilcrease Museum are works by Charles Marion Russell, Alexandre Hogue, and John James Audubon.
 After his death in 1955, the widow of artist William Robinson Leigh gave his New York studio to the Gilcrease Museum.

 Thomas Gilcrease believed that the story of the American West could be told through art and that the history of the Native Americans and his own American Indian heritage could be expressed through painting, sculpture, and other forms of art.
 He was a patron to a number of Native American artists of his time and purchased more than 500 paintings by 20th-century Native American artists alone.

 Gilcrease Museum has a long-term native American exhibition.
 Enduring Spirit: Native American Artistic Traditions permits the museum to showcase some of the major strengths of the permanent collection as well as provide a much more comprehensive and integrated presentation of the museum's native American art collections.

-Currently, the museum owns about 10,000 pieces of art, including 18 of the 22 bronze sculptures that were created by Frederic Remington.
+Currently, the museum owns about 10,000 pieces of art, including 18 of the 22 different bronze sculptures that were created by Frederic Remington.

 On July 1, 2008, the University of Tulsa assumed management of the museum through a public-private partnership with the City of Tulsa.